SatcherInstitute/health-equity-tracker/README.md

 1. While still in the `health-equity-tracker/frontend/` folder, run `npm run dev`
 2. In your browser, visit <http://localhost:3000>

+### Running the Frontend Unit Tests (Vitest)

+- Run once: `npm run test`
+- Run in watch mode, so saved changes to the codebase will trigger reruns of affected tests: `npm run test:watch`

+### Running the Frontend END TO END (E2E) Tests (Playwright)

+- Run the limited suite of tests (same as ones that are run on CI against PR updates).
+Ensure the localhost server is still running first: `npm run e2e`
+- Run the more comprehensive tests that check the production site (same as the ones run nightly): `npm run e2e-prod`
+- Run the outgoing link checker, which is run weekly: `npm run url`

 ## Making a Pull Request (PR)

+1. Ensure you assign yourself to the [issue(s)](https://github.com/SatcherInstitute/health-equity-tracker/issues?q=is%3Aissue+is%3Aopen) that this PR will address.
+Create one if it doesn't exist, assigning the correct Milestones if needed.
-1. Ensure your local main branch is up to date with the origin main branch: `git pull origin main`
+2. Ensure your local main branch is up to date with the origin main branch: `git pull origin main`
-2. Ensure your forked repo's main branch is up to date:
+3. Ensure your forked repo's main branch is up to date:
-   1. first time to set the upstream for the main branch `git push -u <your-remote-name> main`
+    - first time to set the upstream for the main branch `git push -u <your-remote-name> main`
-   2. ongoing simply `git push`
+    - ongoing, simply `git push`
-3. Create and switch to a local feature branch from main: `git checkout -b <new-feature-branch-name>` (we don't follow any particular conventions here or in commit messages, just make it easy to type and relevant)
+4. Create and switch to a local feature branch from main: `git checkout -b <new-feature-branch-name>` (we don't follow any particular conventions here or in commit messages, just make it easy to type and relevant)
-4. Continuously ensure the branch is up to date with the origin main branch which is often updated several times a day: `git pull origin main`
+5. Continuously ensure the branch is up to date with the origin main branch which is often updated several times a day: `git pull origin main`
-5. If you encounter merge conflicts, resolve them (I like VSCode's new conflict resolution split screen feature, and I like to set VSCode as the default message editor rather than VIM: `git config --global core.editor "code --wait"`).
+6. If you encounter merge conflicts, resolve them (I like VSCode's new conflict resolution split screen feature, and I like to set VSCode as the default message editor rather than VIM: `git config --global core.editor "code --wait"`).
-6. Make changes to the code base, save the files, add those changes to staging: `git add -p` and yes/no your way through the chunks of changes
+7. Make changes to the code base, save the files, add those changes to staging: `git add -p` and yes/no your way through the chunks of changes
-7. Commit those changes when you're ready: `git commit -m "adds new stuff"`
+8. Commit those changes when you're ready: `git commit -m "adds new stuff"`
-8. Ensure the pre-commit checks pass.
+9. Ensure the pre-commit checks pass.
 If not, make the fixes as required by the linters and type-checker, etc., and run the same commit command again (hit ⬆ key to cycle through your previously run terminal commands)
-9. Push to your forked remote
+10. Push to your forked remote:
-   1. First time: `git push -u <your-remote-name> <new-feature-branch-name>`
+    - First time: `git push -u <your-remote-name> <new-feature-branch-name>`
-   2. Ongoing code changes: `git push`
+    - Ongoing code changes: `git push`
-10. CMD+Click (CTRL+Click for Windows) on the URL under this line in the logged message: `Create a pull request for 'new-feature-branch-name' on GitHub by visiting:` to launch the web UI for your new pull request
+11. CMD+Click (CTRL+Click for Windows) on the URL under this line in the logged message: `Create a pull request for 'new-feature-branch-name' on GitHub by visiting:` to launch the web UI for your new pull request
-11. In the browser with the new PR open, edit the title to make it a meaningful description of what the PR actively does to the code.
-Please fill in the templated sections as relevant, and when ready request a review.
-If you are unable to request a review, your username may need permissions first, please reach out to a team member.
+12. In the browser with the new PR open, edit the title to make it a meaningful description of what the PR actively does to the code.
+13. Please fill in the templated sections as relevant, especially triggering auto-completion of issues if true using `closes #1234` or `fixes #1234` somewhere in the description text of the PR.
+14. A preview link is generated automatically by Netlify and posted to the PR comments; check it out to manually confirm changes appeared to the frontend as you expected.
+15. When ready, request a review.
+If you are unable to request a review, your username may need permissions first; please reach out to a team member.
-12. Once your PR is approved (and you've ensured CI tests have passed), you can "Squash and Merge" your PR.
+16. Once your PR is approved (and you've ensured CI tests have passed), you can "Squash and Merge" your PR.
 Once complete, feel free to delete the branch from your remote fork (using the purple button).
-13. Delete your local branch by switching back to main: `git switch main` and then deleting: `git branch -D <new-feature-branch-name>`
+17. Delete your local branch by switching back to main: `git switch main` and then deleting: `git branch -D <new-feature-branch-name>`
-14. Pull those new updates from origin main into your local main: `git pull origin main`
+18. Pull those new updates from origin main into your local main: `git pull origin main`
-15. Push those new updates to your remote main: `git push` 16.
+19. Push those new updates to your remote main: `git push`

+## YOU'RE DONE WITH SETUP 🥳

+Everything below is more detailed, advanced info that you probably won't need right away.
+Congratulations!!

-# Frontend
+## Frontend (Advanced)

 The frontend consists of